Biencredible/Design-Patterns/Structural Design Patterns/Proxy/Proxy.md

 - Service Interface: declares the interface of the service.
 The proxy must follow this interface to be able to disguise itself as a service object.
 - Service: is a class that provides some useful buisiness logic.
+- Proxy:
-- Proxy: has a reference to the service object.
-After the proxy finishes its processing, it passes the request to the service object.
+    * has a reference to the service object, which allows access to the real object (service).
+    * After the proxy finishes its processing, it passes the request to the service object.
+    * Provides identtical interface, so the real subject can be exchanged with the proxy.
 - Client: should work with bothe services and proxies via the same interface.
 This way you can pass a proxy into any code that expexts a service object.